Bishop: Christian episcopal development

-The earliest organization of the Church in Jerusalem was, according to most scholars, similar to that of Jewish synagogues, but it had a council or college of ordained presbyters (πρεσβύτεροι).
+According to most scholars, the earliest organization of the Christian church in Jerusalem was similar to that of Jewish synagogues, but it had a council or college of ordained presbyters (πρεσβύτεροι).
 In Acts 11:30 and Acts 15:22, a collegiate system of government in Jerusalem is chaired by James the Just, according to tradition the first bishop of the city.
-In Acts 14:23, the Apostle Paul ordains presbyters in churches in Anatolia.
-The word presbyter was not yet distinguished from overseer (ἐπίσκοπος, later used exclusively to mean bishop), as in Acts 20:17, Titus 1:5–7 and 1 Peter 5:1.
+In Acts 14:23, the Apostle Paul ordains presbyters for churches in Anatolia.
+The word presbyter was not yet distinguished from overseer (ἐπίσκοπος, later used exclusively to mean bishop), as in Acts 20:17 and 20:28, Titus 1:5–7 and 1 Peter 5:1.
 (Note: "It seems that at first the terms 'episcopos' and 'presbyter' were used interchangeably ...")
 (Note: "The general consensus among scholars has been that, at the turn of the first and second centuries, local congregations were led by bishops and presbyters whose offices were overlapping or indistinguishable.")
 The earliest writings of the Apostolic Fathers, the Didache and the First Epistle of Clement, for example, show the church used two terms for local church offices—presbyters (seen by many as an interchangeable term with episkopos or overseer) and deacon.